BradChes/instafilter/README.md

 - Writing images to the iOS photo library

 ## Demonstration
-Small demonstration as to what the game does when on device.
+Small demonstration as to what the application does on device.
 </br>
 <p align="center">
 <img src="demo/instafilter.gif" alt="Application demonstration"